 PADI Sidemount

-Wearing more than one tank has become increasingly popular for technical diving.
-With the Tec Sidemount Diver course you can apply what you learn to other TecRec courses.
+Wearing more than one tank has become increasingly popular for technical and recreational diving.

 Note that qualifying certifications from other diver training organizations may apply – ask your Tec Sidemount Instructor.